vivikhuynh/cop4634-fall24-proj01-group04/README.md

 1. Run make -> ./myshell to start the shell in normal mode.
 2. If you want to run the shell in debug mode, run the following command: ./myshell -Debug This will display additional debug information such as parsed tokens and redirection details.
+- 'ls' :list files in the current directory.
+- 'ls > output.txt' :redirect the output of 'ls' to a file named 'output.txt'.
+- 'cat < input.txt' :display the contents of 'input.txt'.
+- 'cat < input.txt &' :display the contents of 'input.txt' in the background.
+- './slow &' :run the slow program in the background.
-3. To exit the shell, type exit and press enter.
+3. To exit the shell, type 'exit' and press enter.

 Features:
-The shell supports background execution using the & character.
-When the & is placed at the end of the command, the shell will run the process in the background.
-Input and output redirection are supported using < for input file and > for output files.
-Example command: command < inputfile > outputfile &
-This command executes command with input from inputfile and writes the outputfile, all in the background.
+- Displays a custom shell prompt ('$$$').
+- Accepts user commands until 'exit' is entered.
+- Parses commands into tokens.
+- Supports input ('<') and output ('>') redirection.
+- Allows commands to run in the background ('&').
+- Provides a debug mode that displays parsed command parameters.